anthonyharrison/mlbomdoc/README.md

 # MLBOMDoc

-MLBOMDOC is a human-readable document generator for a ML-BOM (ML Bill of Materials).
-MLBOMs document a Machine Learning model components which are tyopically contained within an SBOM (Software Bill of Materials).
-MLBOMS are supported for CycloneDX](https://www.cyclonedx.org).
+MLBOMDOC is a human-readable document generator for an ML-BOM (ML Bill of Materials).
+MLBOMs document Machine Learning model components which are typically contained within an SBOM (Software Bill of Materials).
+MLBOMs are supported for CycloneDX](https://www.cyclonedx.org).

 ## Installation